 - Are you unsure of the level at which your recruitment team is performing as compared to your competitors?

+These questions provide a framework for determining staffing and consulting services to clients.
 If the answer is “yes” to even a few of these questions, it may be time to reassess your current talent model.

 Once SSM Health Care – St. Louis found the right RPO partner, they worked together to develop the SSM Talent Acquisition Recruitment Partnership (STAR).
 The goal of the program was to make SSM Health Care – St. Louis the market leader, achieve a best place to work ranking, increase patient satisfaction and enhance candidate experience.
 In addition, the program was designed to raise the perception of the internal HR team, positioning them as strategic consultants.